sam-truscott/tinker-kernel/README.md

 These are the things I need to address in a rough order:

-* Kernel: Tickless idle
 * Target: ARM support (Raspberry Pi)
-	* Hardware sleep support in idle
 	* Add ARM MMU support
-* Kernel: Timeouts on pipe (open/read/write)
 * Kernel: Allow user-mode to map to real addresses (user-mode drivers)
     * (interrupts can be handled by pipes in the bsp)
 * Kernel: Add DMA support for pipes
-* Kernel: Break up the syscalls into seperate static/inline functions
+* Kernel: Break up the syscalls into separate static/inline functions
+* Support: Create newlib port
 * Kernel: Add mechanism to load elfs
-* Support: Create newlib port
 * Support: Create bootstrap for kernel + services
-* Kernel: Option to make pipes zero-copy via MMU (memory is already aligned)
-* Target: Review the powerpc page table code
-* Target: x86 support
-* All: Need to review it all head to toe since refactor
+* Kernel: Timeouts on pipe (open/read/write)
 * Doc: Doc it with doxygen

 Toolchain